cpraveen/numa/squad.md

 legend(('Gauss','Gauss+Gauss'));
 ```

-Now Gauss quadrature is not so good because singularity is inside the interval.
-A trick here is to break it into two intervals and compute each with its own Gauss quadrature
+Now, as seen in second and third columns, Gauss quadrature is not so good because singularity is inside the interval.
+A trick here is to break the integral into two intervals and compute each with its own Gauss quadrature

 $$
 \int_0^\half \sqrt{|x - \shalf|} \ud x + \int_\half^1 \sqrt{x - \shalf} \ud x \approx I_{n/2} + I_{n/2}
 $$

 Now the singularity is at the end-points and Gauss quadrature is more
-accurate.
+accurate, as seen in fourth and fifth columns.
 :::

 ## Change of variable